Early Stages Breast Cancer – How to Spot It Early And Save Yourself

 – Difficulty swallowing

-If you suspect you may have early stages breast cancer, the best thing you can do is see your doctor.
+If you suspect you may have early-stage breast cancer, the best thing you can do is see your doctor.
 It is much easier to catch breast cancer early than at a later stage, so “don’t wait!”
 But what if you’re already dealing with the symptoms listed above?
 That’s when you should go to your doctor.
 The earlier you find out about the problem, the better.

-Can I avoid getting early stages breast cancer?
+Can I avoid getting early-stage breast cancer?

-As with any cancer, there is no surefire way to avoid getting it.
+As with cancer, there is no surefire way to avoid getting it.
 However, you can take specific measures to reduce your risk.

 First, breast self-examination (BSE) is one of the best ways to detect lumps and other changes in the breast.
 It can help you identify the symptoms before they progress into full-blown cancer.